 Matter of Hudspeth, 95 N.E.3d 515 (Ind.
 2018) includes four complaints against the Respondent and his honesty.
 First, Respondent did not communicate with a client about a bankruptcy case, did not respond to discovery requests, and lied in a letter to the client that the case had been dismissed due to lack of evidence after Respondent did not attend the dismissal hearing.
 The client then filed a grievance with the Court.
 Furthermore, the Court found the Respondent created the dismissal letter during the disciplinary process and did not send it to the client.
 Next, the Respondent did not respond to the Commission's inquiry into the grievance.
 Then, the Respondent lied to a client, telling her the case was pending when it had already been dismissed.
 Finally, the Respondent used websites to inaccurately represent his experience, the size of his practice, and his specialties within the law.
-The Court found the Respondent's willful dishonesty harmful to his clients and the public and suspended Respondent for 18 months, without automatic reinstatement.
+The Court found the Respondent for 18 months, without automatic reinstatement.